UK to host 2023 Eurovision after Ukraine ruled too risky

 The U.K. said the 2023 event would be a celebration of Ukrainian culture and creativity.

-Ukraine won the right to host the glitzy pan-continental music competition when its entry, the folk-rap ensemble Kalush Orchestra, won this year’s contest in May.
-Britain’s Sam Ryder came in second.
+Ukraine won the right to host the glitzy pan-continental music competition when its entry, from the folk-rap ensemble Kalush Orchestra, won this year’s contest in May.
+Britain’s Sam Ryder was second.

 The European Broadcasting Union, which runs Eurovision, said it had concluded that “regrettably, next year’s event could not be held in Ukraine for safety and security reasons.”
 It said Britain’s BBC had agreed to broadcast the show on behalf of Ukrainian broadcaster UA:PBC.